ncoghlan/misc/notes/python3/questions_and_answers.rst

 :ref:`binary-protocols` and :ref:`py3k-text-files`.

+..
+   extra label to preserve link for the old question phrasing

+.. _why-is-python-3-considered-a-better-language-to-teach-beginning-programmers:

 Is Python 3 a better language to teach beginning programmers?
 -------------------------------------------------------------

 I believe so, yes.
-However, I also expect a lot of folks will still want to continue and learn Python 2 even if they learn Python 3 first
+However, I also expect a lot of folks will still want to continue on and learn Python 2 even if they learn Python 3 first
-- I just think that for people that don't already know C, Python 2 is easier to learn in terms of the differences from Python 3 rather than learning it directly.
+- I just think that for people that don't already know C, it will be easier to start with Python 3, and then learn Python 2 (and the relevant parts of C) in terms of the differences from Python 3 rather than learning Python 2 directly and having to learn all those legacy details at the same time as learning to program in the first place.

 As noted above, Python 2 has some interesting quirks due to its C heritage and the way the language has evolved since Guido first created Python in